In the interest of maintaining the programme's high standards, the number of participants will be limited to 30.

 Please use the Euro Pass format: http://europass.cedefop.europa.eu if you do not have your own form.

 Applicants should write a short statement of no more than one typed page in English as to why they wish to take part in the summer programme and whether they have previously studied European Union or German law.

-- Applicants will be informed in March (first application period), after April 15th (second round) or May 15th (third round) whether or not they have been offered a place on the course and a tuition waiver.
+Applicants will be informed in March (first application period), after April 15 (second round) whether or not they have been offered a place on the course and a tuition waiver.